 Please remember that the above gives an accurate value in 100g for high vitamin b6 foods in your diet.
 For example 100g of Spices, coriander leaf, dried contains 0.61 mg of vitamin b6.
 However, there are other factors to consider when you are assessing your nutritional requirements.
 You should also take into account portion sizes when you are considering the vitamin b6 nutritional content.

 The food with the highest vitamin b6 content per typical serving is Coriander (cilantro) leaves, raw which contains 0.01 mg in .25 cup (or 4 g).
-The precentage of the recommended daily value for this serving is 1 %.
+The percentage of the recommended daily value for this serving is 1 %.
 For this serving the Calories content is 0.92 kcal, the Protein content is 0.09 g, the Fat content is 0.02 g and the Carbohydrate content is 0.15 g.

 Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing vitamin b6 which can be scaled for different servings and quantities.
-We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of high content of vitamin b6 in foods.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods with vitamin b6.